-- Easy to clean - These grills won’t have any carbon residue on them.
+- Easy to clean - These grills won’t have any carbon residue.
 They are usually simple to take apart and wipe down.

 - Small - Even the largest electric grills may not be big enough to cook things like whole turkeys.
-They are best for smaller things like hamburgers and hotdogs.
+They work best for smaller meats like hamburgers and hotdogs.

 - Don’t perform well in the cold - Even the best electric grills simply don’t perform as well in cold temperatures.

 Infrared grills emit infrared energy directly into the food, making these grills fast and efficient.

 Want a more in-depth explanation?
 Here is how this new technology works.

 - Powerful and fast working - Infrared grills can reach temperatures in the range of 700 degrees Fahrenheit!
 And they cook food faster than any other grill.
 Some meats may only take a minute per side.
 That means you’ll be able to feed a large crowd efficiently.

 - Makes juicier food - Because they cook fast and don’t break the moisture barrier, infrared grills make incredibly flavorful, juicy food.

 - Energy-efficient - Most infrared grills run on gas, and since they are so fast and efficient, they don’t use as much fuel as other grills.